Funeral for a Friend/Love Lies Bleeding: Composition and recording

-In the 2001 Eagle Vision documentary, Classic Albums: Goodbye Yellow Brick Road, John said the two songs were not written as one piece, but fit together since "Funeral for a Friend" ends in the key of A, and "Love Lies Bleeding" opens in A, and the two were played as one elongated piece when recorded.
+In the 2001 Eagle Vision documentary, Classic Albums: Goodbye Yellow Brick Road, John said the two songs were not written as one piece, but fit together since "Funeral for a Friend" ends in the key of A, and "Love Lies Bleeding" opens in A. The two were played as one elongated piece when recorded, with the transition to "Love Lies Bleeding" beginning at the 5-minute and 49-second mark.
 However, the songs are published and copyrighted individually and remain separate entities with separate sheet music.
 With lyrics like "And love lies bleeding in my hand/Oh, it kills me to think of you with another man", lyricist Bernie Taupin uses death symbolism as an angry take on a break-up song.

 The grandiose introduction to "Funeral for a Friend" and additional synthesizer parts in "Love Lies Bleeding, were performed during final overdubs and mixing at Trident Studios on an ARP 2500 synthesizer (erroneously credited as A.R.P.) by the album's engineer, David Hentschel, who, John recalled, overdubbed track after track of music and synthetic atmospheric effects until the work was complete.
 In an interview for John's official website, Hentschel recalled that he used melodies from "The Ballad of Danny Bailey (1909–1934)", "I’ve Seen That Movie, Too", "Candle in the Wind" and others in creating the track.

 "Funeral for a Friend/Love Lies Bleeding" was one of the first songs recorded for Goodbye Yellow Brick Road.
 According to John's official website, the basic tracks were recorded on May 7, 1973, the first day of recording, along with "Candle in the Wind" and the basic tracks for "Bennie and the Jets," the three songs would comprise Side 1 of the vinyl album.